 Job Outlook for a High School Guidance Counselor

-The U.S. Bureau of Labor Statistics (BLS) reports that job opportunities for school-related counselors, including high school guidance counselors, were expected to rise by 14% between 2008 and 2018 (www.bls.gov).
-Growth is due to the increased need and use of school counselors.
-However, the bureau also notes that school district budgetary problems may decrease demand for high school guidance counselors.
+The U.S. Bureau of Labor Statistics (BLS) reports that job opportunities for school and career counselors, including high school guidance counselors, were expected to rise by 19% between 2010 and 2020 (www.bls.gov).
+Growth is due to the increased need and use of school counselors for the increasing student enrollment.

 Career Profile for a High School Guidance Counselor

 High school guidance counselors help students evaluate their abilities and interests.
 These professionals help students to realize their talents and personality characteristics.
 They also advise them on developing academic and career goals.
 Counselors may use aptitude tests and other tools to understand student's strengths and weaknesses.
 Additionally, counselors help students with personal problems, such as family abuse or drug-addiction.